kwaldenphd/python-structured-data/README.md

 16. For example, `exampleData[0][0]` would give us the first string from the first list. `exampleData[0][1]` would give us the second string from the first list.

-<blockquote>Q4: Create a list of sublists and use the index positions to access specific values.</blockquote>

-<blockquote>Q5: Read in small CSV and access specific values.
-Include code + comments.</blockquote>

 ## Reading `.csv` data using a `for` loop

 17. The method we just used to read data from a `.csv` file into Python loads the entire file into memory at once.